EnLab/enlab.github.io/_posts/2016-08-21-popups-in-swift.md

 var positiveCallback: (Void -> Void)?
 {% endhighlight %}

 Run the code, and you should have a working popup.
 Questions or comments?
-Please leave your them below.
+Please leave them below.

 Full code on [GitHub](https://github.com/guarani/Swift-Popups)